nMPyC/nmpyc/docs/source/start.rst

    # Import nmpyc
    import nmpyc

-Note that the first two lines are omitted if nMPyC has already been added to the Python default path as described in the :doc:`Installation <install>` section.
-In this case the command :code:`import nmpyc` is sufficient to import nmpyc.
+Note that the first two lines can be omitted if nMPyC has already been added to the Python default path as described in the :doc:`Installation <install>` section.
+In this case the command :code:`import nmpyc` is sufficient to import the nMPyC library.

 .. note::

    Please use the :py:mod:`nmpyc.nmpyc_array` functions and the :py:class:`nmpyc.nmpyc_array.array` class for the calculations in the code to ensure error-free functionality of the program.
-Further informations about this issue can be found at the :doc:`API References <api>` and the :doc:`FAQ <faq>` section.
+Further informations about this issue can be found in :doc:`API References <api>` and in the :doc:`FAQ <faq>` section.

-Creating the System Dynmaics
+Creating the System Dynamics
 -----------------------------

-To define the system dynamics of our problem, we have to create a `nmpyc.system` object.
+To define the system dynamics of the optimal control problem, we have to create a `nmpyc.system` object.
-We can define the maybe time-dependend and nonlinear system dynamics using a function of the following form.
+We can define the possibly time-dependent and nonlinear system dynamics using a function of the form

 .. code-block:: python